Mac Horvath

 Macauley Cole Horvath (born July 22, 2001) is an American professional baseball outfielder in the Tampa Bay Rays organization.

 Early life and high school

-Born in Austin, MN, Horvath grew up in nearby Rochester.
+Born in Austin, Minnesota, Horvath grew up in nearby Rochester.
 A highly-touted shortstop prospect in high school, Horvath played three years for Century High School in his hometown before transferring to play his senior season at vaunted prep school IMG Academy in Bradenton, Florida.
 However, his senior season was cut short by the COVID-19 pandemic.
 He committed to play college baseball at North Carolina.

 College career

 Freshman

 In his freshman season under first-year Tar Heel head coach Scott Forbes, Horvath appeared in 46 games, starting 35.
 With multi-year starter Danny Serretti the everyday shortstop, Horvath moved over to third base in Chapel Hill.
 In his freshman season, Horvath hit .227, with 5 home runs and 22 RBIs.
 He played summer ball for the Rochester Honkers in his hometown following the NCAA season, and hit .287 with four home runs over the Northwoods League season.